waffle-iron/surprisejalapeno/project_info/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  NewsMapper

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  The typical user of NewsMapper is short on time and wants access to a quick, consice overview of the top news by geographic location.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  NewsMapper allows users to search for news by location and instantly access the top news at her fingertips.
+The vision for the future of NewsMapper is to allow you to filter the news by your favorite publications and dynamically see the top news topics shift in realtime.

 ## Problem ##
   > Describe the problem your product solves.
+  There's a huge amount of news happening non-stop and it's difficult to get up to speed in a straightforward, meaningful and reliable way that remains unbiased towards particular publications.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  By aggregating top news based on popularity from a wide variety of publications, NewsMapper provides easy access to top news based on big data.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "NewsMapper is the go-to place for staying abreast of the latest, most popular news stories happening right now."

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  "Simply visit the NewsMapper site, search for a location, and get instant access to the area's most popular news."

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "NewsMapper is part of my morning ritual alongside having my cup of coffee.
+It's how I stay informed about current event without spending an hour doing it."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  "Go to NewsMapper to find out what's happening now."